Ibeneme/Ibeneme/README.md

 # Hi there 👋 , I'm Ibeneme Ikenna.
 ##

-## Junior Developer (Js & Node.Js) || UX Designer
+## Frontend Developer
+( React Js,
+  React Native,
+  JavaScript,
+  CSS,
+  Bootstrap,
+  HTML
+  & Currently learning Node-js{Express-js} )

 ##

 ## 💫 About Me:

-i am a passionate and creative developer, a lover of JavaScript and NodeJs looking to collaborate and build really cool things.
+i am a passionate and creative frontend developer, i love building mobile and website applications using React Native and React js respectively, i love Manipulating APIs to get desired and perfect results at the frontend, I'm a forever lover of JavaScript and React looking to collaborate and build really cool things with you.

-- 🔭 I’m currently building a Decentralized Social Media Server
+- 🔭 I’m currently building a Decentralized Social Media Server at Hydra using React Native
+- 💻 I’m currently building a product with Kiko soon to be up on App Store and Play Store for users
+- 👨🏻‍💻 I’m a creative web designer and developer
 - 🌱 I’m currently learning Node Js & MongoDB
 - 👯 I’m looking to collaborate on Web Development Projects
 - 💬 Ask me about anything